tdr8012/Android-Guessing-Color-Game/README.md

 # Android Application

-This project is an Android application developed as part of the **Android Mobile Development** course at LaSalle College, Fall 2024.
+This small assignment is an Android application developed as part of the **Android Mobile Development** course at LaSalle College, Fall 2024.
 The application demonstrates core Android development principles, including user registration, interactive activities, and database integration.

 ## Features